andydunstall/piko/README.md

 (defaults to `8003`)

-The server has separate proxy and upstream ports as upstream listeners and downstream clients will be in separate networks (otherwise there isn’t any need for Pico).
+The server has separate proxy and upstream ports as upstream listeners and proxy clients will be in separate networks (otherwise there isn’t any need for Pico).
 Such as you may expose the upstream port to the Internet for external networks to register endpoints, though only allow requests to the proxy port from nodes in the same network.